 \section{Abstract}

-On the of the applications in the realm of the \ac{IoT} is real-time localization of assets in specific application environments where satellite based global positioning is unviable.
+One the of the applications in the realm of the \ac{IoT} is real-time localization of assets in specific application environments where satellite based global positioning is unviable.
 Numerous approaches for localization relying on wireless sensor mesh systems have been evaluated, but the recent \ac{BLE} 5.1 direction finding features based on \ac{AoA} promise a low-cost solution for this application.
-In this paper, we present an implementation of a \ac{BLE} 5.1 based circular antenna array, and perform two experimental evaluations over the quality of the retrieved data sampled from the array: in an anechoic chamber, and in a real-world environment using a setup composed of four \ac{BLE} beacons.
+In this paper, we present an implementation of a \ac{BLE} 5.1 based circular antenna array, and perform two experimental evaluations over the quality of the retrieved data sampled from the array. \nota{Specifically, we retrieve samples of the phase value of the Constant Tone Extension which enables the direction finding functionalities through calculation of phase differences between antenna pairs.} \nota{We evaluate the quality of the sampled phase data} in an anechoic chamber, and in a real-world environment using a setup composed of four \ac{BLE} beacons.